You have no items in your shopping cart.

 Now we just have to glue the finished element flush with thin double-sided adhesive tape on the second square.
 Caution: Do not glue the top to not hinder the pulling mechanism.

-Attach another piece of ribbon to pull, write your text on the card and stick it on one side of the second box layer.
-I used a 3D flower sticker to decorate this element (see link above).
+Attach another piece of tape to pull, write your text on the card and stick it on one side of the second box level.
+To decorate this element I used a 3D flower sticker (see link above).

 This mini envelope has the shape of a flower and becomes a small hexagon when you open it.
 In the envelope you can place a photo or a small message.